Engoo Blog Beginners & Kids

 Alphabet blocks

-These are classic toys that you can see almost anywhere you find very young children.
-They let kids physically connect with language by moving blocks around to spell simple words.
-They can help children understand the differences between letters not only visually but also by feeling the shapes.
+Alphabet blocks help children understand the differences between letters not only visually but also by feeling shapes.
 This helps to form two connections in their minds instead of just one.

 Flashcards

-Flashcards are simple tools that don't cost much money but offer great value.
-It’s not always convenient to carry a book, but carrying a small stack of cards in your pocket or bag is easy!
-Flashcards don't require much preparation or any study partners, and they can be used to practice vocabulary (like recognizing pictures of animals) or for grammar (for example, simple sentence structures).
+Flashcards are simple, inexpensive tools that offer great value.
+It’s not always convenient to carry a book or a toy, but carrying a small stack of cards in your pocket or bag is easy.

 Word games

-Many of these games can be played digitally, but as we mentioned earlier, adding a physical experience can lead to stronger connections in the mind and deeper understanding.
-Physical games also mean less time spent looking at screens, which is healthy for both children and adults!
+Physical games also mean less time spent looking at screens, which is healthy for both children and adults.
 And speaking of adults, word games — just like flashcards — are great for all ages.

 Puzzles